no-go/oLEDBluetoothMap/README.md

 Examples with Notification access (you need to change your android settings).

 ## Privacy policy

-Google Play requires me to disclose this App will take camera pictures and needs access to your position.
+Google Play requires me to disclose this App will take camera pictures, needs access to your position and access to your files.

-This App caches the map on your phone.
-Thus it needs access to your files.
-The files or your position is not send to me and everything is realy private :-D Ok, OpenStreet Map needs the position to generate the map.
-Ask them, what they are doing with that stuff :-/ The cam picture does not send it to a network (just bluetooth) or is stored permanently on your phone.
+### Personal information.

+Personal information is data that can be used to uniquely identify or contact a single person.
+I DO NOT collect, transmit, store or use any personal information while you use this app.
+This App use OpenStreet Map.
+OpenStreet Map needs the position to generate a map.
+Please read the *Privacy policy* of OpenStreetMap (osm), how they handle this data.

+The App needs access to:

+ -  Camera: to take and send an image to your private bluetooth device or your private websocket server.
+The image is not permanently stored on your phone.
+ -  Files: The osm part of the app caches the map on your phone.
+It does not read or touch any other files.
+ -  Position: The osm part of the app needs your position to generate a map for this position.
+ -  Network: The osm feature needs access to the internet to loads map tiles.
+You can use a private Websocket server and send the images (cam, notification, map) without encryption (!) to it.
+ -  Bluetooth: The App sends data to your Do-It-Yourself Bluetooth device.

+### Non-Personal information.

+I DO NOT collect non-personal information like user's behavior:

+ -  to solve App problems
+ -  to show personalized ads

+The google play store collect non-personal information such as the data of install (country and equipment).

+### Privacy Questions.

+If you have any questions or concerns about my Privacy Policy or data processing, please contact me.